MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcbasetoolbar-class.md

 ### <a name="parameters"></a>Parametreler

 *pWndOldParent*<br/>
-[in] Önceki üst penceresine bir işaretçi.
+[içinde] Önceki üst pencereiçin bir işaretçi.

 ## <a name="see-also"></a>Ayrıca bkz.